Updated November 2020

 WEDNESDAY COFFEE MORNING AND SINGING GROUP

-We are Zooming, signing, chatting and following Government guidelines
+We are Zooming, singing, chatting and following Government guidelines

 We are keeping up with each other and meeting on Zoom.
 The singing isn’t always completely successful but it’s nice to see and hear everyone.
 Please let us know if you need a device on loan or help zooming in.
 Please call Jola on 020 8949 0818 to find out more and register.